Children's Community Nursing Service, Richmond

 Special communication needs

-If you have special communication needs – for example, you are deaf or have a learning difficulty – ask a friend or relative to phone your hospital department (the number is on the appointment letter).
-They can then discuss the best way for you to access your appointment.
+If you have special communication needs (for example, you are deaf or have a learning difficulty) ask a friend or relative to phone your hospital department.
+The number is on the appointment letter.
+We can then discuss the best way for you to access your appointment.

 Before your appointment